datacite/spinone/README.md

 docker run -p 8040:80 datacite/spinone
 ```

 You can now point your browser to `http://localhost:8040` and use the application.
+You will need access to MySQL and Redis.
 For a more detailed configuration, including serving the application from the host for live editing, look at `docker-compose.yml` in the root folder.

 ## Development